averyhiebert/smart-health-cards/README.md

-# SMART Health Card Generator
+# SMART Health Card / "Vaccine Passport" Generator

-A python script for generating SMART Health Cards (i.e. those QR code vaccine passports that they have in BC and elsewhere.)
+A python script for generating SMART Health Cards.

-Obviously this will only be valid if you (or rather the URL associated with your public key) is trusted by whatever person/app is scanning the code.
-And if that describes you, you probably shouldn't be using sketchy scripts from github.
+Obviously the result will only be "valid" if you are considered to be a trusted issuer (i.e. probably a government, hospital, NGO, etc.) by whatever person/app is scanning the code.
+And if that describes you, you probably shouldn't be using sketchy scripts from github?
+But you do you, I guess.